How Does An Attorney Prepare For A DUI Case?

 How Much Is The Cost Of A Good Attorney Versus The Total Cost Of My Charge?

-For example, someone with a job that makes him $60,000 a year to perform computer services on the military base or at a federal agency that requires security clearance would have his security clearance revoked for a criminal conviction, even if it was just an alcohol-related offense.
+For example, consider someone with a job that earning $90,000 a year to perform computer services on the military base or at a federal agency that requires security clearance would have his security clearance revoked for a criminal conviction, even if it was just an alcohol-related offense.

-Each month that passes during which the person doesn’t have a job allows them to subtract the difference between what he’s making without the security clearance job and what he would be making with the security clearance job.
+Each month that passes during which the person doesn’t have that job in reality is difference between what he’s making without the security clearance job and what he would be making with the security clearance job.
 He could multiply this number by the number of months he’s working at a comprised rate of employment.

-If it took the person 2 years to get back to where he was prior to the conviction, then he’d lose a grand total of $60,000 because of this lost license.
+If it took the person 2 years to get back to where he was prior to the conviction, then he’d lose a grand total of $80,000 from losing his security clearance as a result of this DUI.

 The court might further require the person to take numerous urine analysis tests, extensive alcohol classes, and one-on-one counseling as part of the probation program.
 This costs money, as well.